Minor Cuts – First Aid

 • Anytime you are not comfortable with your child’s well-being.

-• The child develops other symptoms like vomiting, headache, discharge from the ear, nose, or throat, or convulsions.
+• The child may develop other symptoms, such as vomiting, headache, discharge from the ear, nose, or throat, or convulsions.

 • The injury is on a cosmetically significant body part like the face or neck.

-• The injury is on functionally important body parts like the hands and feet, genitalia, chest, or abdomen.
+• The injury affects functionally important body parts such as the hands and feet, genitalia, chest, or abdomen.

 Same wound sutured under anesthesia